Home » Recipes » Pastry Cream

 5

 Strain the pastry cream into a bowl with a fine mesh sieve.
-Add butter and vanilla and stir aggressively until melted and combined.
+Add butter and vanilla and gently whisk, stir or fold until the butter is melted and combined.

 6